zipplet/pitools/sd_to_usb_boot/README.md

 * Run it as root - **sudo rpi-usbbootsync**
 * Use it if you make changes to a file like config.txt and want to see the changes immediately on the next reboot, before the automatic sync script kicks in.

+**Note that all of my tools in the pitools repo automatically run rpi-usbbootsync if they make changes to the /boot virtual partition, if sd_to_usb_boot is installed.**

 ### rpi-usbtoolsupdate

 **Coming soon**